At Monaghan Institute,

 - Vocational Guidance: Assisting individuals to reflect on their career choices and to engage in Career Planning for the future.

-- Personal Counselling: Provision of Counselling for individuals who are experiencing personal difficulties.
+- Counselling Referral: Provision of Counselling for individuals who are experiencing personal difficulties.

 Progression and Career Information